 The student must pass all parts of the written examination to proceed to the oral examination.
 Pass means that the student has demonstrated through clear written statements a clear understanding of the topics presented in the written examination.
 A vote of the EC to pass or fail must be taken immediately following the grading of the written examination.
 Passing of the written examination will be determined by simple majority vote of the EC.
 If the student fails one or more of the three components of the examination, he/she must be reexamined on the failed components.
 If the student fails any part(s) of the general examination, he or she must be reexamined on the failed part(s).
 In consultation with the advisory committee, the EC chair will schedule and administer the reexamination.
 The reexamination may not be taken during the same academic term.
 The student must pass the written examination by the second attempt to continue in the program.

 Following passage of the written portion of the examination, the EC chair will schedule and administer the oral portion of the examination.
 The oral examination must be scheduled not sooner than 10 working days nor more than 30 working days from the completion date of the written examination.
 The EC chair will not participate in the questioning of the student and does not have a vote regarding the proceedings.
 The oral preliminary examination must be announced at least 10 working days before the examination is to be given.
 The examination may only be scheduled when classes are in session, including finals week.
-The examination shall last at least two hours and not more than four hours and should be scheduled to allow attendance of a maximum number of faculty members from the student’s department and all of the preliminary examination committee members.
+The examination shall last at least two hours and not more than four hours and should be scheduled to allow attendance of a maximum number of faculty members from the student’s program and all of the preliminary examination committee members.
 The student’s answers to the written examination will be made available to the graduate faculty (upon request) before the oral part of the preliminary examination.
 All attending graduate faculty members will be given the opportunity to express their opinion on the examination.
 A vote on performance in the oral examination must be taken immediately following completion of the examination.
 A pass requires a vote with no more than one dissenting member of the preliminary examination committee, and may have conditions.
 If the vote is pass, then two levels may be recognized: Pass and Pass with Distinction.
 A student will be allowed two attempts to pass the oral preliminary examination.
 Should a student fail a second attempt to pass the preliminary examination, he/she will be dropped from the program.
 Doctoral students entering the program with a master’s degree must take the preliminary exam by the end of 30 months and must pass the preliminary examination and be admitted to candidacy by the end of 36 calendar months after first registering in the doctoral program.

 Final Examination (Dissertation Defense)